Thursday, July 09, 2009

 Resident Traveler's definition of campaigning: the process of a party or candidate disseminating the lies they think will get them the most votes.

 While this is true of all political campaigns, none have exemplified this more than the Porush campaign.
-His numerous lame attempts to buy votes through hollow verbiage is a test of basic rationality I pray we won't fail.
+His numerous lame attempts to buy votes through hollow verbiage is a test of basic rationality I pray we don't fail.

 The Porush campaign has been nothing short of an insult to intelligence.
 Putting a little santa-claus image of him is entirely beneath the adult, voting population.
 Promising thousands of jobs - which is as simple as designing a poster that says "thousands of new jobs!" and then posting them all over town, with no accountability - is no less an insult.
 It's tempting to run myself, just say I can draw up posters of "Free jacuzzis for all Jerusalem residents!" or "100,001 residents will return".